Towards annotation-efficient segmentation via image-to-image translation: Methods

+The reconstruction objectives encourage the mappings to be bijective, ensuring that there is a unique output for every input.
+If an image or a latent space can be reconstructed, this means that the mapping does not discard information about it.
+Without the reconstruction objectives, the healthy parts of an input image may not be retained in the output and mode dropping may occur in image-to-image translation where many inputs map to the same output.
+This is because a single output that is independent of the choice of input is sufficient to satisfy a domain translation objective.

-We define a cycle consistency loss for the APA cycle:
+Furthermore, we define a cycle consistency loss for the APA cycle (Eq. (\ref{eq:reverse_translation})):

-Note that there is no PAP cycle since in the proposed method this is equivalent to PP reconstruction, as can be seen in Figure~\ref{fig:method_pap}.
-Because both images and the their latent codes are reconstructed, the cycle consistency loss is optional.
+It should be noted that there is no PAP cycle since in the proposed method this is equivalent to PP reconstruction, as can be seen in Fig.~\ref{fig:method_pap}.
+Because both images and their latent codes are reconstructed, the cycle consistency loss is optional.

 We use the $L_1$ distance for all reconstruction losses.

 \textbf{Adversarial loss.} Finally, we use the hinge loss for the adversarial objective, together with spectral norm on the encoder and decoders as in \cite{zhang2018self}: